funmi-cod/PUNK_BEER_APP/README.md

  - provider: ^6.0.2  It's used to manage state in Flutter applications.
  - flutter_screenutil: ^5.7.0 It's a Flutter package that helps adapt apps to different screen sizes and resolutions.
 It allows one to define dimensions and positions in a screen-independent manner
  - internet_connection_checker: ^1.0.0+1 a Dart package provides a simple and easy way to check internet connectivity in a Flutter application.
- - url_launcher: ^6.1.8 It is used launch a url for Flutter applications.
-It provides a set of beautifully crafted icons that one can use in Flutter projects.
+ - url_launcher: ^6.1.8 It is used to redirect to the web page.

 A few resources to get you started if this is your first Flutter project: